ywwg/art-guidelines/lace_grant_application.md

 ### Ticket Registration Details

-### Artist Meetup Details
+### Artist Meet-up Details
-#### What is the Artist Meetup?
+#### What is the Artist Meet-up?
-As a part of Firefly Arts Collective's efforts to support artists, we will be holding two artist meetups in April and June.
-These meetups are a way for artists to meet each other, share ideas, and find solutions to issues they may be having.
+As a part of Firefly Arts Collective's efforts to support artists, we will be holding two artist meet-ups in April and June.
+These meet-ups are a way for artists to meet each other, share ideas, and find solutions to issues they may be having.
 These provide informal situations for artists to get help from their peers and from Firefly Arts Collectives.

 #### Do I need to bring anything?